jfranco1701/STEM-Capstone-2019/Project-Progress.md

 # Project Realization - Overview

-Initially in Milestone 1, we planned on gathering the requirements that helps in building the appropriate backend and frontend environments.
-Based on the meeting with Omaha STEM Ecosystem as a team we decided to follow agile methodology.
-Each week we complete set of tickets on sprint basis.
+Initially in Milestone 1, we planned on gathering the requirements to build the appropriate backend and frontend environments.
+Based on the meeting with Omaha STEM Ecosystem, we decided to follow an Agile methodology.
+Tickets are added to sprints each week and individual group members took on a set of tasks.

-As a team of 4 members, we divided work and has been working on two different portions of the project.
+As a team of 4 members, we divided work and have been working on two different portions of the project.

 The major portion of the project (**Part 1**): Two team members worked on the ground work to build the environment for the frontend and backend based on the requirements we gathered from Omaha STEM Ecosystem.